glasnt/blog/_posts/2017-05-24-pycon-us-2017-sprints-thoughts.md

 Sitting in a room with many many BeeWare sprinters, we are also sharing room with Mycroft - an open source AI.
 It was singing earlier.
 I have a video.
 I can't upload it quite yet because bandwidth, but it's amazing.

 A nice person has just brought in savoury snacks.
-Including, something that is apparently "veggie straws" - processed and reformed vegetables, in a chip/crisp formfactor.
+Including, something that is apparently "veggie straws" - processed and reformed vegetables, in a chip/crisp/straw form-factor[0].
 But there are also Cheezits, so that's nice.
 I haven't had the white chedder type before.
-They're very more-ish
+They're very more-ish.

 It's day three of the sprints, so it's much quieter than the first two days.
 We gave away at least 20 Shaver coins on Day One, and quite a few Herder coins.
 Today, there's been one or two coins already, but it's been nice.